-To earn a minor in Museums, Cultural Heritage, and Preservation, students are required to complete a total of at least six courses (18 credit hours): one core course (3 credits), two electives in the field of Museums or Preservation, two electives in Cultural Heritage (totaling 12 credits), and one practicum (3 credits).
+To earn a minor in Museums and Cultural Heritage, students are required to complete a total of at least seven courses (18 credit hours): one core course (3 credits), two electives in the field of Museums, two electives in Cultural Heritage (totaling 12 credits), one practicum (3 credits), and one capstone symposium (0 credits).
 A minimum of three courses must be at the 300 or 400 level.
 With the exception of the core course, no more than two courses from the same department or cross-listed with that department can be counted towards the minor.
 No more than three of the courses used to fulfill these minor requirements may be used to fulfill another minor or major requirement.
-AP credits cannot be applied to the minor.
 A maximum of 6 transfer credits can count toward the minor and must be approved by the faculty director of the minor.

 Core Course: Museums and Heritage, ANTH 341/HURC 341: This course will be co-taught every other year by an Anthropology faculty member (McIntosh or Fleisher) and a Humanities faculty member (Hopkins or Ward), or another faculty member approved by the Steering Committee.
 Funding is available from the HRC to support guest lecturers from museum and cultural institutions in Houston and around the country.
 As a seminar capped at 19 students, the course will promote discussion-based, active learning.
 The content of the course will remain consistent each year and will address the following approaches to cultural heritage: the importance and definitions of cultural heritage studies; human effects on cultural heritage (war, looting, globalization, unintended effects); the laws and ethics of (tangible and intangible) cultural heritage protection; conservation and preservation of cultural heritage; the storage, safeguarding, display and study of cultural heritage artifacts in museums, libraries and other cultural institutions.